Angus3737/cs30-major-project/proposal.md

 - all time record.
 Record red wins vs black wins
 - displaying the captured pieces on the side
 - different texture packs
+- have reminders for special rules pop up on the screen